netxms/netxms-doc/admin/appendix.rst

     - 0
     - No
   * - Server.Security.RestrictLocalConsoleAccess
-    - If enabled, restrict access to local server console (via nxagm command line tool) only to authenticated users with server console access rights.
+    - If enabled, restrict access to local server debug console (via nxagm command line tool) only to authenticated users with server debug console access rights.
     - true
     - No
   * - SNMP.Codepage